March 1, 2021

 Nightmares

 Nightmares are a bad dream, and they are a normal part of a child’s development.
-Children around the age of two and three (or older) may start experiencing nightmares, as this is when their imaginations start to run wild, yet they still have a difficult time distinguishing between what’s real and make believe.
+Children around the age of two and three (or older) may start experiencing nightmares, as this is when their imaginations start to run wild.
+For younger kiddos, however, they still have a difficult time distinguishing between what’s real and make-believe, which can make those nightmares extra scary.

-You will know your child has had a nightmare (as opposed to a night terror) because he will seek comfort and will recognize you when you come into the room.
+You will know your child has had a nightmare (as opposed to a night terror) because they may wake up crying, they might seek your comfort, and they will recognize you when you come into the room.

 Night Terrors

-You will know your child is having a night terror because he likely won’t respond to you in the room.
+You will know your child is having a night terror because when you respond to their screams or shouts, they likely won’t respond to you in the room.
 Your touch and voice won’t seem to make any changes to what’s happening.

-His eyes will likely still be shut, and if he’s talking, it will likely be incoherent or just won’t make much sense to you.
+Their eyes will likely still be shut, and if they’re talking, it will likely be incoherent or just won’t make much sense to you.

-Once he snaps out of it, he likely won’t be able to tell you what was happening, he may even go right back to sleep, and he probably won’t remember it the next day.
+Once they snap out of it, they likely won’t be able to tell you what was happening, and they may even go right back to sleep.
+And your child won’t remember it the next day.

-Additionally, night terrors generally happen in the first few hours of the night, possibly before parents even go to bed, and nightmares generally happen later in the night/early in the morning.
+Unlike nightmares, night terrors generally happen in the first few hours of the night, often before parents even go to bed.

-Know that night terrors can be genetic.
-So if someone in your family had night terrors growing up, there’s a good chance that’s why your child is experiencing them, as well.
+Finally, I think it’s important to note that night terrors can be genetic.
+So if someone in your family had a lot of night terrors growing up, there’s a chance that’s why your child is experiencing them, as well.

 How can we prevent nightmares and night terrors?